pboling/debug_logging/README.md

   logged :dealer_options, {
     something: "here", # <= will be logged, and available to last_hash_to_s_proc
     multiple_last_hashes: true, # <= Overrides config
+    error_handler_proc: nil, # NOTE: if you define the error_handler_proc inside a class like this you can use self inside the proc to refer to the class the method was called on!
   }
   def self.will_not_be_logged
     false